Modern Style Interior - Wood Column Design Ideas

 -

-Use a wood column as a vertical anchor for open shelves.
-This not only adds architectural interest but also increases storage.
-Float shelves alongside the column to display ceramics, cookbooks, or greenery—balancing function and aesthetics seamlessly.
+Use a wood column as the vertical anchor for open shelves.
+This design not only adds architectural interest but also increases storage space.
+Float shelves alongside the column and style them with ceramics, cookbooks and greenery.

 -

-Install discreet uplights or slim LED strips at the base or crown of your wood column.
-Accentuate the natural grain and cast gentle shadows for depth.
-Tailored lighting makes the column a nighttime feature without overwhelming the space.
+Consider installing discreet uplights or slim LED strips at the base or crown of the column.
+The lighting should accentuate the natural grain and cast gentle shadows for depth.
+Tailored lighting ensures that the column transforms into an elegant nighttime feature without overpowering the surrounding space.

 -